 The nine-tailed fox knew that Marissa would soon be turning up.
 She was the kind of girl that attracted such attention.
 Kida merely had to follow the gazes of the wolves to find their prey… so she leaned back and waited.

 When Marissa finally emerged, however, it made Kida frown with disappointment – her outfit was almost as conservative as a nun’s habit!
 She wore an all-white cloak that sheltered her feminine features, muting them, hiding them away.
 Even so, however, the fox-girl quickly noticed that she stood out anyway… her appearance immediately attracted masculine attention, and it wasn’t difficult to figure out why.
 The Descendant sported a face made to be admired, sweet and demure like a rose, yet with the serene mien of a beloved monarch.
 This lofty demeanor was accentuated by her flowing blonde hair coiled into two waist-long braids, the two thick tails bouncing around wherever she strode.
 The golden mane sparkled like the summer sun and stood out starkly against everything else in the market.
-Even through every boy who saw her was plainly besotted, Marissa payed them no mind… she seemed wholly intent on her own affairs.
+Even through every boy who saw her was plainly besotted, Marissa paid them no mind… she seemed wholly intent on her own affairs.
 This casual aloofness somehow made her even more desirable in their wanton eyes.

 “Hey!
 Did you hear that story about the nymph and the monk?” a tall youth whispered to his comrade.